Kays-R/Coffee-Shop-Daily-Revenue/README.md

 # Coffee-Shop-Daily-Revenue
-A Machine Learning project done for personal practice
+A Machine Learning project done for personal practice, Goal of the project is to practice the use of Linear regression model to create a prediction model over 75% accuracy (will try for higher with minimum goal being 75% accuracy)

 **Dataset Summary**
 The Dataset contains 2000 records of data from coffee shops, for obtaining detailed understanding into factors that influence the daily revenue.
 Variables include key operational and enviromental variables that provide a comprehensive view of how business activities and external conditions affect sales performance.